dominic-chang/Krang.jl/docs/src/newmann_penrose.md

 The $\epsilon_{AB}$ and $\epsilon_{A'B'}$ serve the purpose of the metric on spinor space, and act to raise and lower spinoral indices.

 The notation is chosen to make a distinction between primed and unprimed indices.
-This choice is conventient since it allows spinoral quantities that have pairs of primed and unprimed indices to be easily embedded into their tensoral equivalents with the use of the $\sigma^\mu{}_{AA'}$.
+This choice is convenient since it allows spinorial quantities that have pairs of primed and unprimed indices to be embedded into their tensor equivalents with the use of $\sigma^\mu{}_{AA'}$.
 In particular, spin vectors are embedded into vectors as;
 ```math
 \zeta^\mu=\sigma^{\mu}_{AA'}z^A\bar z^{A'},